Fiberglass vs Pleated Air Filters

 Advantages

-• Budget-Friendly: One of the key advantages of fiberglass filters is that they are very budget-friendly.
-You can purchase them from any hardware store for just between $3 and $5.
+• Budget-Friendly: One of the key advantages of fiberglass filters is that they are highly affordable, with prices varying depending on the supplier, size and quality.

 • Availability: Fiberglass filters are easily available at most hardware stores, so you can purchase them when your old filter needs a replacement.